 By applying principles of context variation, local manufacturing, and open development in the design process, tools that accelerate the sorting of plastic waste were created.
 This brings Plastic Identification Anywhere another step closer, with the end goal of fighting plastic pollution, together, today.

 The goal of this project is to have more plastic recycled by the end of the day.
 We want to craft the tools that are needed to make the work of recyclers anywhere around the world easier, simpler, and more accessible.
+To get there we have defined endeavors, small specific projects with a fixed start and end point for people to help out with their skills.

 One of the core values of the Plastic Scanner Project is the open source mentality.
-We see this as an essential part of the project that helps to get the right feedback and guidance from experts, as well as reaching the people that need a plastic scanner the most.
+We see this as an essential part of the project that helps to get the right feedback and guidance from experts, as well as reach the people that need a plastic scanner the most.

 At the heart of this open source project are the developers, the people who actually make it possible, the ones who chip in with their skills, the people who make it to the about us page, so find out here who is helping out making the Plastic Scanner project a reality!